Walter Ferguson (singer-songwriter): Career

 Ferguson's musical career spans over seven decades, and his work is considered to be an outstanding example of Afro-Caribbean culture.

-After composing his first calypso "A sailing boat" in his twenties during WWII, he went on to write an estimated two hundred throughout his life, including "Cabin in the Wata", "Callaloo" and "Carnaval Day".
+After composing his first calypso "A sailing boat" in his twenties during WWII, he went on to write an estimated two hundred throughout songs in his life, including "Cabin in the Wata", "Callaloo" and "Carnaval Day".

 His life as a farmer, his devotion to God, the daily life, problems and joys of the little towns along Costa Rica's Southeastern shoreline are all central themes in his compositions, written with his signature combination of humour and tragedy in the local creole English:"My mother tongue is English but Spanish is the official language of Costa Rica and it's taught in all public schools.
 This is why everyone in Cahuita is perfectly bilingual, but we use English as our every day language. […] I sang in Spanish a few times, but they were either Boleros and Guarachas, or if they were calypsos, they were literal translations of the original English version.
 I never composed in Spanish."The simplicity and power of Ferguson's interpretations were such that they gained him the admiration of the folk musicians of the Central Valley and prompted a new wave of calypso among the urban musicians of Limón.
 His influence on other Costa Rican musicians, such as Manuel Monestel of the Cantoamérica band, and Danny Williams of the band Kawe Calypso, both of whom recorded covers of his songs, has helped keep calypso alive in the country.
 Ferguson has always referred to Williams in particular as his successor.